0BAB1/HOLY_CORE_COURSE/readme.md

 ![waveform banner](./banner.png)

 An open-source core **for learning purposes**.
-Learn to build your own 32 bits RISC-V core with detailled tutorials as a reference.
+Learn to build your own 32 bits RISC-V core with detailed tutorials as a reference.

 The course is divided in multiple blocks to learn different aspects of digital design.
 The table below indicates availability of these learning blocks.